PDX-Capstone-Team-A/DxWiFi/documents/tests.md

 #Different Tests
-We did many tests at different distances to fine-tune our scripts and see if there were any unexpected outcomes during these tests.
+We conducted many tests at different distances to fine-tune our scripts and see if there were any unexpected outcomes during these tests.